 The increasing diversity of Contra Costa County is a source of pride and a reminder of the criticality of foregrounding equity, inclusion, and cultural and language competency in serving the community.
-Central to the role of the AAA is ensuring that programs and services are prioritized to targeted groups, including older adults who are low-income, geographically isolated, and live alone.
+The data on older residents presented in this section also draws attention to older adults who are at-risk because they live alone, have lower incomes, possess limited-English speaking abilities, and reside in geographically isolated areas.
 Governor Gavin Newsom's passage of Executive Order N-14-19 in June 2019 that catalyzed the development of the Master Plan for Aging (MPA) validates the importance of addressing these issues and activates local communities to take action.